 How to get free Amazon returns

-The reason you pick for returning an item can affect how much money you get back.
+The reason you choose when returning an item can affect how much money you get refunded

-Compared to other retailers, Amazon has been thriving during the pandemic.
-Their dominance and often low prices means you’ve probably bought something from the online giant over the last few year – even if, like me, you’ve been trying to support local businesses.
+Amazon’s dominance and often low prices means you’ve probably bought something from the online giant over the last few years – even if, like me, you’ve been trying to support local businesses.

 Amazon’s returns policy